xuy50/ecgr5106-hw5/README.md

   While Transformers offer greater flexibility and potential scalability, they require more data or further tuning to excel on smaller datasets.

 - **Hyperparameter Sensitivity:**
   The performance of Transformer models is very sensitive to the number of layers and attention heads.
-Shallow configurations (1–2 layers) with 4 heads tend to offer the best trade-off between performance and training time.
+Shallow configurations (1–2 layers) with 2 and 4 heads tend to offer the best trade-off between performance and training time.

 - **Sequence Length:**
   Increasing the input sequence length does not always lead to improved performance; optimal lengths depend on the task and dataset size.